 • Sales manager

 The responsibilities of each of these personnel in the TV station are listed below:

 The moment you mention working on television broadcasting station, a News Anchor is the first job that comes into mind.
 It can be said you are the face of the station when it comes to the informative role of a News Anchor.

 The news anchor is the person who appears on-screen during the broadcast.
 This is a person who has gone through all the stages of journalism and has evolved from being a simple rip and read personality to developing relevant commentary, along with perfecting interview skills.

 The work of the Producer is to develop all the content necessary to execute a show.
 He or she is tasked with the job of booking guests, scripting, and story development, all while working directly with the News Director, the Assignment Desk, and Anchor.

 Are you a computer savvy person who likes, design and production?
 This is definitely the career for you in broadcasting.
 A graphic artist designs all the logos, maps, chyron images, lower third identifications, station bugs, and most of the graphics used during a show.

-An editor receives and edits all raw footage used during a news cast.
+A video editor receives and edits all raw footage used during a news cast.
 They are typically located on-site, but can also be in the field with the Reporter editing from the station Van.
 Depending on a market size, a Field Reporter may also be responsible for editing their own packages to be sent back to the station.